DeathStar3/varicity-experiment/artifact-submission-files/INSTALL.md

     varicity.bat
     ```

-*Note:* Docker automatically downloads the image with the `vissoft2021` tag if it is not found on the host system.
+*Note:* Docker automatically downloads the image with the `ist` tag if it is not found on the host system.

 You can also download it manually with:
 ```
-docker pull deathstar3/varicity:vissoft2021
+docker pull deathstar3/varicity:ist
 ```

 VariCity is a NodeJS application written in TypeScript deployed in a webpack environment.